hankbao/libreboot/docs/gnulinux/grub_cbfs.md

 When you are satisfied booting from grubtest.cfg, you can create a copy of grubtest.cfg, called grub.cfg.
 This is the same except for one
-difference: the menuentry \'Switch to grub.cfg\' will be changed to
-\'Switch to grubtest.cfg\' and inside it, all instances of grub.cfg to grubtest.cfg.
-This is so that the main config still links (in the menu) to grubtest.cfg, so that you don\'t have to manually switch to it, in case you ever want to follow this guide again in the future (modifying the already modified config).
+difference: the menuentry 'Switch to grub.cfg' will be changed to 'Switch to grubtest.cfg' and inside it, all instances of grub.cfg to grubtest.cfg.
+This is so that the main config still links (in the menu) to grubtest.cfg, so that you don't have to manually switch to it, in case you ever want to follow this guide again in the future (modifying the already modified config).
 From /libreboot\_util/cbfstool, do:\
-\$ **sed -e \'s:(cbfsdisk)/grub.cfg:(cbfsdisk)/grubtest.cfg:g\' -e
+\$ **sed -e 's:(cbfsdisk)/grub.cfg:(cbfsdisk)/grubtest.cfg:g' -e
-\'s:Switch to grub.cfg:Switch to grubtest.cfg:g\' &lt; grubtest.cfg &gt;
+'s:Switch to grub.cfg:Switch to grubtest.cfg:g' &lt; grubtest.cfg &gt;
 grub.cfg**\

 Delete the grub.cfg that remained inside the ROM:\